felixlopz/hubrise-test-task/content/docs/faqs/en/connect-multiple-instances-same-app.md

 ---

 **IMPORTANT NOTE**: This process can be repeated any number of times by substituting the string `device_id=n&`, with a different value of `n` every time.
-A meaningful value for `device_id` can help you differentiate your various restaurants in the **CONNECTIONS** page.
+A meaningful value for `device_id` can help you differentiate your various instances in the **CONNECTIONS** page.
 When you choose this value, follow the naming rules described below.

 ---